Best Grand Canyon

 Keep Reading > Navigating Dietary Limitations on Multi-day Rafting Trips

-Staying Safe from Wildlife on Rafting Trips in Alaska
+Wildlife Safety on Rafting Trips in Alaska

 Alaska’s wilderness comes the risk of encountering dangerous animals, including bears, wolves, and moose.
 Outfitters take extensive precautions to keep guests safe, but it’s important for rafters to understand how to minimize risks when facing Alaska’s formidable wildlife.
 This guide will break down safety measures for black, brown, and polar bears as well as other dangerous animals, with an emphasis on how commercial rafting outfitters manage these risks.